codr7/sharpl/README.md

 ```

 ### composition
-Methods may be composed using `comp`.
+Methods may be composed using `&`.

 ```
 (^foo [x]